 King Philip II of Macedon, Alexander’s father

 Within 15 minutes of this program’s beginning, they go into the details of Alexander’s early campaigns.
 He campaigned in what is today Turkey, near some of the sites at which the “Trojan War” was supposed to have happened earlier.
 (More about that here.)
 Alexander had a male lover named Hephaestion, although Alexander himself would later be married three times to women.
 Thus, Alexander was probably a bisexual; which would have been common enough in Ancient Greece – and, arguably, in the royal court of Macedonia as well.
 He wanted revenge against the Persians for their earlier wars against the Greeks.
 Ethnic Greeks in these areas welcomed Alexander as a liberator, as did the Egyptians when he invaded Egypt.
 Both of these groups were a little tired of the Persian rule, which helps to explain their reaction.
-In Egypt, a city was named after Alexander, which is now called “Alexandria.”
+In Egypt, a city was named after Alexander, which is still called “Alexandria.”
 It would later be famous for the library that was founded there, which is simply known as the “Library of Alexandria.”
 This is one of the few areas in which the host praises Alexander about anything.
 The host also tells the story of the Gordian knot, and Alexander’s brutal method of breaking it – which was totally characteristic of his personality.
 There was somewhat more opposition in what is today Israel, as shown by interviewing Palestinian historians who don’t like Alexander.
 The Iranian historians interviewed here don’t really care for him, either, since they are actually descended from Alexander’s Persian enemies.
 They reference a passage in the Quran about Alexander, which is one of the most prominent references to him.

 Alexander the Great